Frequently Asked Questions

 The Conventions provide for three cumulative layers of liability in case of tanker spills in the waters of a state party to the convention:

-- The 1992 CLC provides for the shipowner’s mandatory insurance up to its limit of liability;
+- The 1992 CLC provides for the shipowner’s mandatory insurance up to its limit of liability.
+It ranges from about $5.5 million to a maximum of about $110 million, depending on tonnage.

 - The 2003 Supplementary Fund provides for an additional layer of compensation of approximately $1 billion.

-Together, these three layers of indemnification provided by the international conventions provide for approximately $1.4 billion per tanker spill incident involving persistent oil.
+The liability of the shipowner and these two Funds combined provide for a total of approximately $1.365 billion.
 The exact amount depends on the exchange rate in effect at the time of the incident.

-How much did we pay to the International Oil Pollution Compensation Funds (IOPC Funds) for the year 2021?
+How much did we pay to the International Oil Pollution Compensation Funds (IOPC Funds) in 2022-2023?

 How much has the Fund paid to the International Funds since Canada first became part of the international regime in 1989?